 If you need to access your MySQL database server, you can find your MySQL root user password in the /root/.digitalocean_password file with the following command:

 Copy the password, located inside the quotation marks on the line that begins root_mysql_pass.
 Next, run the MySQL command with the -u flag to specify a user (root) and the -p flag to be prompted for the password as follows:

 mysql -u root -p

 When prompted, paste in the password you copied.

 If you prefer to use a graphical user interface, the tutorial How To Install and Secure phpMyAdmin on Ubuntu 16.04 can guide you.

 Your WordPress site should be up and running.
 You enhance its security by following these steps:

-Follow our Initial Server Setup guide to give sudo privileges to your user, lock down root login, and take other steps to make your Droplet ready for production.
+Follow our Initial Server Setup guide to give Sudo privileges to your user.
+And lockdown root login, and take other steps to make your Droplet ready for production.